SchedMD/slurm-gcp/docs/hybrid.md

 - Use NFS to mount `/etc/munge` from the controller (default behavior).
 - Create a [custom image](./images.md#custom-image) that contains the `munge.key` for your cluster.

+Regardless of chosen secret delivery system, tight access control is required to maintain the security of your cluster.

+#### Considerations

+Should NFS or another shared filesystem method be used, then controlling connections to the munge NFS is critical.

+- Isolate the cloud compute nodes of the cluster into their own project, VPC, and subnetworks.
+Use project or network peering to enable access to other cloud infrastructure in a controlled mannor.
+- Setup firewall rules to control ingress and egress to the controller such that only trusted machines or networks use its NFS.
+- Only allow trusted private address (ranges) for communication to the controller.

+Should secrets be 'baked' into an image, then controlling deployment of images is critical.

+- Only cluster admins or sudoer's should be allowed to deploy those images.
+- Never allow regular users to gain sudo privledges.
+- Never allow export/download of image.